Songs of Solomon

-Plot
+Production

 A relative of story writer Sylvia Kavoukjian shared a story about her grandmother, who was a small child during this period of the Armenian Genocide.
 She had a friendship with a Turkish girl, and they eventually became characters in the film, but made older by Kavoukjian.
 The reason was that Kavoukjian wanted to include the character of Komitas and his music in the story, since he lived in the same time era of the Genocide, in order to present the characters as peers.
 This story would eventually become the seed of the film's storyline.
 Nshanyan wanted to make it into a short film, but was persuaded by the producer, Asko Akopyan, to make it into a full feature film.
 Nshanyan then worked on the screenplay with screenwriter Audrey Gevorkian, and helped with pre-production.

 The film was therefore centered around the music of Komitas.
 It also displays the life of Komitas (1869–1935) before and up to the Armenian Genocide.

-Production

 The production of the film was set in Armenia.
 The director is Arman Nshanian.
 The producers are Arman Nshanian, Oscar-winning Green Book producer and co-writer Nick Vallelonga and Asko Akopyan.

 According to Nshanyan, the Armenian locals were very helpful to the production.